softwarefactory-project/sf-docs/docs/operator/nodepool_operator.rst

   runc list
   runc exec $container-id bash

-* Verify the runtime OCI specification config.json file located in the bundle directory
+* Verify the runtime RunC specification config.json file located in the bundle directory
 * Check that zuul can connect to the server on ports higher than 22022